-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Bond ratings and credit risk

 18. The cost of capital is the interest rate paid on a loan from a bank or some other financial institution.